jamro/bar101/bar101-voiceover/README.md

 ## Overview

-The voiceover generator is an integral part of the Bar 101 game's narrative system, working in conjunction with the storyline generator to create engaging TV news segments.
-Each news segment includes both visual content and voiceover narration, providing players with multiple ways to experience the story.
+The voiceover generator is an integral part of the Bar 101 game's narrative system, working in conjunction with the storyline generator to create engaging character dialogues and TV news segments.
+Each dialogue has 5 different variants based on the character's trust level, and with 128 different plot branches, the system generates approximately 100,000 audio files (totaling around 2GB) to cover all possible story combinations.
+This comprehensive voiceover system ensures that every conversation and news segment in the game is fully voiced, providing players with an immersive audio experience.

 ## Features